tarunc/EncryptionHelper/Readme.md

 var hash = EncryptionHelper.checksum('some buffer/string data', 'md5');
 // hash is equal to md5 of the given string
-// Also supports MD5, SHA1, SHA256, and more (based on whatever NodeJS natively supports)
+// Also supports MD5, SHA1, SHA256, and many more (based on whatever NodeJS natively supports-- use `openssl list-message-digest-algorithms` to display the avaiable digest algorithms on your machine)

-var fileHash = EncryptionHelper.checksumFile('path/to/file', 'md5', function (err, res) {
+var fileStream = EncryptionHelper.checksumFile('path/to/file', 'md5', function (err, res) {
   // err is any error that occured
   // res is the md5 hash of the file at path/to/file });